News Regarding FY2018 H-1B Cap

 Cases which are NOT subject to the H-1B cap

-4. H-1B petitions for someone who has held an H-1B in the past 6 years
+- H-1B petitions for someone who has held an H-1B in the past and has not exhausted the full six years of H-1B time

 Should you have any questions or concerns regarding the above, please do not hesitate to contact us.